bstaruk/brian-web-react/readme.md

 # Brian's Website... in React!

-The only real reason I even have a website is so that I always have a place that is ready to play and explore with.
+My primary reason for having a website is always having a place that is ready to explore and experiment with.
+This one was built with React.
-This one is in React, because I think React just might be the next big thing.
 It all started with a `yo react-webpack`.

 ## Usage
 The following commands are available in your project: